Punjab health minister under fire for forcing surgeon to lie down on dirty mattress | Politics

 - India

-Punjab Health Minister Chetan Singh Jouramajra has come under fire from several quarters after he was seen forcing the Vice Chancellor of Baba Farid University of Health Sciences (BFUHS) to lie on a dirty mattress at a hospital.
+Punjab Health Minister Chetan Singh Jouramajra came under fire from several quarters on Saturday after he was seen forcing the Vice Chancellor of Baba Farid University of Health Sciences (BFUHS) to lie on a dirty mattress at a hospital.

-After the incident, VC Raj Bahadur said he had conveyed to the Punjab chief minister the ''humiliation'' he faced and requested that he be relieved from services as the work environment was not conducive.
+After the incident that happened on Friday, VC Raj Bahadur said he had conveyed to the Punjab chief minister the ''humiliation'' he faced and requested that he be relieved from services as the work environment was not conducive.

-''I have expressed my anguish to the chief minister and said I felt humiliated,'' Bahadur told PTI over phone.
+''I have expressed my anguish to the chief minister and said to him I felt humiliated,'' Bahadur told PTI over phone on Saturday.

-Later, in an interaction with reporters in Mohali, where he also broke down in tears when State Congress chief Amarinder Singh Raja Warring came to meet him to express solidarity, Bahadur said Chief Minister Bhagwant Mann had expressed regret over the behaviour of his minister.
+When Chief Minister Bhagwant Mann was asked about the incident on the sidelines of an event here, he said such ''talkhiyan'' (bitter situations) do emerge during work and added, ''I feel the situation could have been handled in a better manner.''
+Earlier in the day, Dr. Bahadur interacted with reporters in Mohali and said Chief Minister Mann had expressed regret over the behaviour of his minister.
+The doctor also broke down in tears when state Congress chief Amarinder Singh Raja Warring came to meet him to express solidarity.

+Asked if he will take back his resignation, Bahadur replied, ''I told the chief minister whatever happened...the chief minister apologised.'' ''When you work so hard and put in your best efforts, one does feel low when you have to face this kind of behaviour,'' the senior doctor said.

 Sources said that the chief minister has taken a strong view of the incident and spoken to Jouramajra.
 Mann is also learnt to have asked Bahadur to continue in the position and meet him next week.